 Train accidents can be complex due to the number of potential victims and causes.
 Train passengers are obvious victims, but they are far from the only ones.
 Operators and passengers of other vehicles can also be victims.
 Other potential victims include those who work on the railroad and pedestrians who are near a railroad.
 There are a variety of possible causes of train accidents.

 Derailments are one of the leading causes of train accidents.
 Most train derailments cause devastation when they occur and are usually caused by neglectful behavior.
 There are established safety procedures for train operators to prevent derailments, but they are not always followed.
-Other causes include malfunctioning or ill-maintained tracks, faults in the train equipment, or trains being loaded with too much cargo.
+Other causes include malfunctioning or ill-maintained tracks, faults in the training equipment, or trains being loaded with too much cargo.

 Another common form of train accidents are accidents that occur at railroad crossings.
-These accidents effect vehicles or pedestrians crossing the tracks.
+These accidents affect vehicles or pedestrians crossing the tracks.
 Railroad crossing accidents can be caused by malfunction crossing signals or malfunctioning crossing gates.
 Crossing accidents can also occur when train conductors do not use their horns or lights while approaching railroad crossings.
 Accidents can also occur when crossing signs are blocked or ill-maintained.
 There are also examples of train accidents occurring from objects or cargo that obtrude from a train car.

 While derailments and collisions at railroad crossings are the two most common forms of train accidents, they are not exclusive.
 Train accidents can also happen to pedestrians who fall into the railway.